 When will the conference app and program be available?

 Programs will be published online and via mobile app.
-For the most up-to-date version of the conference program, use our mobile app, which will be available in February 2021.
+For the most up-to-date version of the conference program, use our electronic program and mobile app, which will be available in February 2023.

 What is required of conference presenters?